MicrosoftDocs/sql-docs/docs/reporting-services/extensions/data-processing/debugging-data-processing-extension-code.md

 1. Launch [!INCLUDE[vsprvs2008](../../../includes/vsprvs2008-md.md)], and open your data processing extension project.

 2. Build the project, and deploy your data processing extension assembly and the accompanying .pdb file to the Report Designer.
-For more information about deployment, see [How to: Deploy a data processing extension to Report Designer](../../../reporting-services/extensions/data-processing/deploying-a-data-processing-extension-to-report-designer.md).
+For more information about deployment, see [Deploy a data processing extension to Report Designer](../../../reporting-services/extensions/data-processing/deploying-a-data-processing-extension-to-report-designer.md).

 3. Open a new Report Project in [!INCLUDE[vsprvs](../../../includes/vsprvs-md.md)] while leaving your data processing extension code open in a separate window of [!INCLUDE[vsprvs](../../../includes/vsprvs-md.md)].